-Whilst nothing can compare to the beauty of natural wood decking, composite decking (sometimes called recycled decking) is a popular choice amongst trade and architect customers, as well as the homeowner.
+Whilst nothing can compare to the beauty of natural wood decking, composite decking (sometimes called recycled decking) from Trex Decking UK is a popular choice amongst trade and architect customers, as well as the homeowner.
 However, something that many people ask is: what exactly is composite decking?